 Throughout this process, he has maintained the company's strategic investments in R&D and manufacturing, while expanding the size of the sales and applications engineering team to better serve TI customers.
 Within the manufacturing arena, he oversaw the opportune purchases of capacity and equipment that have positioned the company for future growth, while allowing its capital spending levels to decline compared with historical levels.
 Under his leadership, TI has emerged stronger, with better technological and product positions in both its core businesses.

-Templeton joined the company in 1980 after earning a bachelor’s of science degree in electrical engineering from Union College in New York.
-He spent his operational career in the company’s Semiconductor business, beginning in sales and eventually becoming president of the entire business.
+Templeton joined the company in 1980 after earning a Bachelor of Science in electrical engineering from Union College in New York.
+He spent his operational career in the company's Semiconductor business, beginning in sales and eventually becoming president of the entire business.

-He topped the list of Institutional Investor’s Best Semiconductor CEOs in America for several years, most recently for 2015.
+He has been among the top-ranked CEOs in Institutional Investor’s Best Semiconductor CEOs in America for several years.